HIJIKATA AND HIS DOUBLE

 * * *

-Metheor’s premiere is part of “Plovdiv 2019” program and is dedicated to Tatsumi Hijikata, the legendary founder of Butoh - a radical Japanese dance form, which played a crucial part in the history of contemporary performing arts, half a century after the premiere of the cult and scandalous performance of “Hijikata Tatsumi and the Japanese people.”
+Metheor’s premiere is part of “Plovdiv 2019” program and is dedicated to Tatsumi Hijikata, the legendary inventor of Butoh - a radical Japanese dance form, which played a crucial part in the history of contemporary performing arts, half a century after the premiere of the cult and scandalous performance of “Hijikata Tatsumi and the Japanese people.”

 Tatsumi Hijikata introduces entirely new body techniques and possibilities for the language, based on Antonin Artaud's visions of a Theater of Cruelty.
 Metheor has worked in a similar direction over the last decade: the engagement with radical artistic practices understood as exploration of the possibilities (and limits) of the body, language, theatrical techniques as well as forms of existence, has been shared with Hijikta.